BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

 Fetch the E. coli genome from NCBI.
 We already learned how to do this in bash.
 Now we are going to learn with biopython.
-To check you have the right one, the genome should be 4,641,652 base pairs long.
 It might take up-to a minute to download.

 We are using the Entrez.efetch (http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec149) and SeqIO.read (http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec37) functions from biopython.